On-Prem to Cloud: Vendor-Managed Integrations

 • Configure credentials (API key / OAuth app).

-• Bind vendor org + site(s) to Convergint customer/site records.
+• Bind vendor account + site(s) to Convergint customer/site records.

 • Configure webhook destination + signing secret.